flower-platform/flower-platform-4/org.flowerplatform.build/readme.md

 # Project Description

 Build project.
-For the Java build, we use Tycho to integrate Maven with the OSGi architecture.
-For the Flex build, we use flex-mojos.
+For the Java build, we use [Tycho](https://www.eclipse.org/tycho/) to integrate Maven with the OSGi architecture.
+For the Flex build, we use [flexmojos](https://flexmojos.atlassian.net/wiki/display/FLEXMOJOS/Home).

 It is a multi-module build:
-* ``flex/pom.xml`` multi-module build that aggregates the Flex libraries
+* ``flex/pom.xml`` multi-module build that aggregates the Flex libraries.
-* ``java/pom.xml`` multi-module build that aggregates the Flower Platform plug-ins, the product project and test project
+* ``java/pom.xml`` multi-module build that aggregates the Flower Platform plug-ins, the product project and test project.
+* ``../org.flowerplatform.host.web_app/war-pck11 builds the WAR to be deployed on the server.
-* ``pom.xml`` aggregates the Flex and Java builds
+* ``pom.xml`` aggregates all the modules above

 ### Limitations